N4iF/pwn.sa-website/content/posts/DACL1/DACL1.md

 ![](/posts/DACL1/16.png)

-Now we have WriteDACL, this right is direct we can edit the security descriptor to abuse it. but in the past we was facing a user and we used SPN abuse, now what?
+Now we have WriteDACL, this right is direct we can edit the security descriptor to abuse it. but in the past we were facing a user and we used SPN abuse, now what?
 Also we have NT hash for jose, we don't have plaintext password? how can we abuse this relationship?
 Local administrator cannot enumerate the AD?